itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Check edge existance

-To check if an `Edge` exsits between two `Node`s, you can use the `edgeExists` method provided by the `Graph`.
-Remember, order matters since all `Edge`s are directed edges.
+To check if an `Edge` exsits between two `Node` objects, you can use the `edgeExists` method provided by the `Graph`.
+Remember, order matters since all `Edge` objects are directed edges.

 ```java
 Graph g = new Graph("Master");